DotDotSlashRepo/argon2crack/README.md

 ## Credits

 * Inspired by NETSEC- https://netsec.ws/?p=420
+* Thanks to Argon2 Team for the supercool password hashing algorithm- https://github.com/hynek/argon2-cffi

 ## Notes

-* If you have issues with argon2 backend engines,
+* If you have issues with argon2 backend engines, try reinstalling argon2-cffi.
+Worked for me.
 * Time taken for cracking is dependant on the capacity of your machine and the complexity of the hash(m,t,p parameters and hash length)
 * Script is tested only on Python 3.8.2 on Windows and Debian.